Documents Needed to Register a Car (2026 Checklist)

 2026 REAL ID and document changes

-Federal REAL ID enforcement is fully active in 2026 after the May 2025 deadline.
-DMV registration counters now require either a REAL-ID-compliant driver's license, US passport, or military ID for in-person filing.
-The federal Department of Homeland Security extension that allowed standard licenses through 2025 has expired.
-For drivers without a REAL-ID license, the workaround is to bring the passport instead — DMV systems accept it as primary identity proof in all 50 states.
+REAL ID enforcement is fully active in 2026 after the May 2025 deadline passed.
+DMV registration counters now want one of three things for in-person filing: a REAL-ID-compliant driver's license, a US passport, or a military ID.
+The Department of Homeland Security extension that let standard licenses slide through 2025 has expired.
+If you don't have a REAL-ID license yet, bring your passport.
+DMV systems accept it as primary identity proof in all 50 states.

 Federal Truth-in-Mileage Act amendments effective January 1, 2026 expanded the odometer-disclosure requirement to vehicles up to 20 model years (previously 10 years).
 For a 2006-or-newer vehicle, the bill of sale or title-transfer form must include the odometer reading at transfer with both buyer and seller signatures.